 The door slid open.
 A low scuttling machine rolled forward into the doorway, bright little searchlights sweeping from side to side, and a noodly appendage raised.
 It rolled over toward Alex, who was poised above Leon’s prone form.
 They turned, dazzled by the lights, and were immediately swept off their feet with a single rapid swing of the machine’s cleaning appendage.
 They landed on Leon with a grunt, and then the machine was right on top of them, reaching with its cleaning arm toward their throat.

 Alex struggled, batting the thing away from them, but it was persistent.
-It drove with an inhuman need past their grasping hands and into Alex’s mouth, burrowing deeper.
-Alex let out a hacking cough, then a retch, but the arm only went deeper and deeper.
-Their breathing slowed to a rasp, unable to resist any further, as the telescoping appendage drove deep, blocking their airway entirely.
+It drove with an inhuman need past their grasping hands and wrapped around Alex’s throat, squeezing tightly.
+Alex let out a hacking cough, then a retch, but the arm only held tighter and tighter.
+Their breathing slowed to a rasp, unable to resist any further, as a telescoping appendage reached out from the side of the arm and blocked their mouth.
 They were locked into a grotesque embrace with the cleaning machine, slowly expiring, as their lungs rattled, trying desperately for air where there was none to be had.

 The tinny little speaker on the machine blipped, then a woman’s voice emerged, crackling through the low resolution device, “For the angel had slipped her mortal bonds; She was unbound, untamed, and finally free to bring about her revolution.”

 A wretched gagging sound emanated from Alex’s throat.
 Rose’s boot swung hard and low, connecting with the cleaning machine.
-The appendage snapped off, remaining lodged in Alex’s throat as its body went flying into the wall.
+The appendage snapped off, still constricting Alex’s throat, even as its body went flying into the wall.
 The machine’s body broke into a thousand jagged pieces of plastic with a crash.

 “I don’t want a revolution.
 I just want to sip pinacoladas by the beach.
 And no robot is going to stop that,” Rose quipped with a smirk.
-She dropped to her knees, and reached for the jagged remains of the plastic arm lodged in her comrade’s throat, fumbling in the renewed darkness.
+She dropped to her knees, and reached for the jagged remains of the plastic arm wrapped around her comrade’s neck, fumbling in the renewed darkness.

 I reached up to rub my thumping head.
 I looked down to the restraints which should have stopped me and with a double take, I felt around and my arms were free, my bindings jolted loose in the fall.
 I levered myself up into a sitting position, and began to awkwardly work at the restraints which remained on my legs.